 Some fights are learned communication strategies.
 I know families that fight as a way of communicating.
 If you just sit with them for 3 minutes, they start fighting.
-It is very hard to pin point the beginning and who was the source of the fight.
-This usually happens when everyone in the family has 1 or 2 (or 3 or 4) of the needs that are not being met and they expect each other to fulfill them.
+It’s very hard to pin point the beginning and who was the source of the fight.
+This usually happens when everyone in the family has 1 or 2 (or 3 or 4) of the needs that aren’t being met and they expect each other to fulfill them.

 In such situations, external intervention is necessary with the help of a professional who does family therapy or someone that specializes in parenting and work with parents.
 Parent coaching for example, helps parents take the lead and set the communication right.

-Identify what kind of fights and arguments you have at your house.
+Identify what kind of fights and arguments you have in your family.
 What do they look like?
 See if they fit any of the categories above.
-What is the basic need behind them?
+What’s the basic need behind them?